Category Gardening, Koi, Landscape, Organic Pest Control, Ornamental Fish, Planting, To Do, Water Gardens

 As always, we don’t recommend the use of chemical fertilizers and “Weed-n-Feed”, especially in the summer!
 You want a burnt lawn?
 This is how we get a burnt lawn!

-We integrate our Pest Management and You can too!
+We integrate our Pest Management, and you can too!

-Recommendations by HCWG Horticulturist Calvin King
+Recommendations by a friend of HCWG, Horticulturist Calvin King

 Customers often ask about the best way to get rid of pests.
 My answer isn't a quick-fix product or chemical spray, but rather an Integrated Pest Management (IPM) strategy.
 By knowing and applying IPM strategies one has the best defense against any pest which also keeps diseases away.
 IPM can be broken up into five different areas:

-• Cultural - plant native and well-adapted, pest-resistant plant varieties, and keep them healthy
+Cultural - plant native and well-adapted, pest-resistant plant varieties, and keep them healthy

-• Diagnostic - properly identify the problem
+Diagnostic - properly identify the problem

-• Mechanical – hand remove insects, use water blasts, traps, and/or barriers
+Mechanical – hand remove insects, use water blasts, traps, and/or barriers

-• Biological - recognize, encourage, and/or introduce beneficial predators in your landscape
+Biological - recognize, encourage, and/or introduce beneficial predators in your landscape

-• Chemical – if you must use a pesticide use the least toxic product first; always read and follow label directions
+Chemical – if you must use a pesticide use the least toxic product first; always read and follow label directions

 Cultural methods can include using varieties or cultivars that are known to resist or deter pests, applying crop rotation, using polycultures, proper weed management, water effectively, and proper fertilization will help give any plant the proper growth it needs to build up the physical and physiological defenses against pests.